mkobuolys/flutter-design-patterns/assets/markdown/command.md

 ### CommandHistory

-A simple class which stores a list of already executed commands.
+A simple class that stores a list of already executed commands.
 Also, this class provides _isEmpty_ and _commandHistoryList_ getter methods to return true if the command history list is empty and return a list of command names stored in the command history respectively.
 A new command could be added to the command history list via the _add()_ method and the last command could be undone using the _undo()_ method (if the command history list is not empty).

 ```
 class CommandHistory {